deadhedd/nre/docs/CONTRACT.md

 3. **Logging bootstrapping** — The wrapper creates a dedicated log file under the logs root, binds `stderr` to structured logging (including per-line annotation), and keeps `stdout` pristine for data output.
 4. **Leaf execution and artifacts** — The leaf script runs with wrapper-provided context, emits data to stdout (if any), and produces primary artifacts (files, markdown, JSON) directly in the repository or vault locations as defined by the script’s contract.
 5. **Optional commit orchestration** — If the job configuration requests it, `job-wrap.sh` invokes `utils/core/commit.sh` with an explicit file list to stage and commit generated artifacts; commits never occur implicitly from the leaf script.
+   Leaf scripts MUST remain correct when commit orchestration is disabled or unavailable.
 6. **Out-of-band status reporting** — After runs, `utils/core/script-status-report.sh` reads wrapper-generated logs and pointers (not stdout) to classify job health and produce human-readable reports independent of the jobs’ data outputs.

 Each run yields clean stdout for consumers, structured stderr-backed logs for humans, and optional commits and reports that remain fully deterministic.